-After further examination of the Trenton ordinance noted yesterday, it was found they will be the sixth New Jersey city to allow cannabis lounges.
+After further examination of the Trenton ordinance noted yesterday, it was found it will be the sixth New Jersey city to allow NJ cannabis lounges.

 Forchion is happy the ordinance will allow him to apply for a license.